vatesfr/xen-orchestra/@xen-orchestra/lite/docs/component-stories.md

 ## How to create a story

 1. Create a new story component in the `src/stories` directory (ie. `my-component.story.vue`).
-2. To document you component, create the same file with the `.md` extension (ie. `my-component.story.md`).
+2. To document your component, create the same file with the `.md` extension (ie. `my-component.story.md`).

 ## How to write a story